 Sales Database Example

-In the example below, the user is allowed to see data associated with item codes from business unit 01 (Women’s Health) or from business unit 02 (General Health).
+In the example below, the user is allowed to see data associated with item codes from Country UK (United Kingdom) or from Country IE (Ireland).

 P&L Database Example

-In the example below, the user is allowed to see data associated with item codes for any cost centre containing ‘CNS’ in positions 6 to 8 except for any account starting with 31 (in this case account 31????
-Is used for all employment expenses).
+In the example below, the user is allowed to see data associated with item codes for the Market ‘UK’ except for those with a Functional Area '0100' (in this case Functional Area 0100 is used for Gross Sales).